exseivier/not-alike-3.0.0/README.md

 ### search-primers

-This command design PCR primers over unique dissimilar regions identified by **search** command.
+This command designs PCR primers using unique dissimilar regions identified by **search** command in the genome of interest as templates.

 ### show-database